 4. Not drawing up a contract properly

-Depending on how you’re handling the property settlement, a contract detailing its terms may need to adhere to very exacting rules regarding what information is included, and what language is used.
-If you are looking to secure consent orders, the court will apply a four step process to ensure that the settlement is just and equitable to both parties.
-If the court feels your proposed property settlement fails to meet this criteria, your application for a consent order will be rejected.
+Depending on how you handle the property settlement, a contract detailing its terms may need to adhere to strict rules regarding what information is included and what language is used.
+When you seek to secure consent orders, the court will apply a four-step process to ensure that the settlement is just and equitable to both parties.
+When the court feels your proposed property settlement fails to meet these criteria, your application for a consent order will be rejected.

 5. Accepting less than what is just and equitable

-It’s not uncommon for a party to a property settlement to jeopardise their financial circumstances by agreeing to a grossly unfair division of property.
-This can happen for a number of reasons, including:
+It’s not uncommon for a party to a property settlement to jeopardise their financial circumstances by agreeing to a grossly unfair property division.
+This can happen for several reasons, including:

 - Not having taken the time to accurately assess the value of the property being dealt with (refer to point 2);